📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 What's going on here?

 Like most people, I guess we are vulnerable to taking people who are critical more seriously.
-We think more about a negative comment than we do a positive one.
+We think more about the negative comments we receive than we do the positive ones.

 In fact, the opposite is true.
 Just one in eight of the people who know a Christian as family, friend, neighbour or work colleague has a negative view of their faith in Christ.
 The vast majority actually like us – and think very positive things about us.

-Fewer than one in 10 think we are homophobic.
+Fewer than one in ten think we are homophobic.
 Only one in 20 think us "foolish" because of our faith in Christ.

 What this boils down to is this: If we are scared of talking about Jesus with others because we think we will get a hostile reaction, we are wrong.
 Of course, as Rico Tice says in his excellent book Honest Evangelism there is a pain line to be crossed in initiating a conversation about Christ.
 We put ourselves on the line.
 We open our lives up to scrutiny.
 And some will be hostile to the gospel, and to us personally.
 But perhaps not as many as we think.